docsastests/docsastests.github.io/index.md

 title: Never have stale docs again
 ---

+When product updates are frequent and user expectations are high, maintaining accurate and up-to-date documentation isn’t just a necessity—it's a competitive advantage.

 Docs as Tests is a strategy that keeps your docs in sync with your product.
 It's a way to test your docs, just like engineers test their code.
 It's a way to make sure that your docs are always accurate, complete, and relevant.

 - Validate that your guides, tutorials, API references, and other docs work as written.